 The Department of the Treasury’s Office of Foreign Assets Control will provide further guidance on the sanctions measures related to CAATSA as they are implemented, and will link such guidance to this page.
 Guidance published to date regarding the CAATSA provisions delegated to the Department of State is available at the following:

 The CAATSA Sanctions represent the implementation of multiple legal authorities.
 Some of these authorities are in the form of executive orders issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published the in Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.

 - 13849 - Authorizing the Implementation of Certain Sanctions Set Forth in the Countering America’s Adversaries Through Sanctions Act (September 20, 2018)